 Very High Frequency (VHF) Communications

 The Very High Frequency (VHF) Communication (VHF Comm) system provides voice and data communication over line-of-sight distances.
 It allows communication between airplanes or between ground stations and airplanes.
 The VHF Communication system operates in the VHF aeronautical frequency band of 118 MHz to 137 MHz.
-There are typically two or three VHF Communication systems onboard the airplane [typically two for short range airplanes and three for long range airplanes].
+There are typically two or three VHF Communication systems onboard the airplane.

 Inmarsat Satellite Communications